IoT-PTv/IoT-PT/CONTRIBUTING.md

 ***************************************************************************************************************************************

-This OVA image developed by me , nothing greati just did a internal configuration for version 1, version 2 will be complete automated with tools packages.
-Contibution to this project apreciate and recognize all [contributors](#contributors).
+This OVA image developed by me , nothing great i just did a internal configuration for version 1, but version 2 will be complete automated with tools packages.
+To Contribute to this project just the repo or drop me a personal email at : v33raiot@hotmail.com [contributors](#contributors).

 ****************************************************************************************************************************************

-## Ideas!
+## Ideas! are bullet proof

-To create more efficient one
+Waitfing from you

 ****************************************************************************************************************************************
 ## Contributors

-[Anant Shrivastava](https://anantshri.info/) -- thank you for guidelines
+[Anant Shrivastava](https://anantshri.info/) -- thank you for your guidelines